EinBaum/AuctionSniper/README.md

 Scan the last page only because that's where new auctions appear.
 Will scan all pages if this is disabled.

 **IgnoreLowGear**
 Won't buy gear under level 50 (by default) if this is enabled.
+Notice: Items that are in your special quality lists are not ignored!

 **Min.
 Gear Level**
 Text input where you can set the minimum gear level.
 Only used if IgnoreLowGear is enabled.